PedroS11/twitch-live-extension/README.md

 you will see the streamers that you follow that are live.

 The first time the extension is opened, it stores yours follows list, as getting them is very time consuming.
-This way, when the extension is used it faster to show the ones that are live.
+This way, when the extension is used it's faster to show the ones that are live.
 This list expires after 1 day and if you click on the extension after that period it wil take 2 seconds more to show the live streams because it's storing the new follows list.

 If you don't want to wait 1 day to get the most updated list, if you click on *Settings*, there's a button to refresh the list.